-To protect our communities from the effects of flooding.
+To protect our communities from the effects of extreme weather and to promote recovery to normality.

-Action: To improve our planning for and response to flood warnings, emergency calls for assistance and community restoration after such incidents.
+Action: To improve our planning for and response to extreme weather warnings, emergency calls for assistance and community restoration after such incidents.

-Target: To provide detailed flood plans and test them with practical exercises for the identified areas at risk by 2015.
+Target: To provide detailed flood plans and plans for other types of extreme weather and test them with practical exercises for the identified areas at risk by 2015.